GabrielSlima/blog/articles/clean-code-clean-systems.md

         <strong>Dependency Inversion</strong>.
 You can read more about some of them <a href="https://gabrielslima.github.io/blog/post.html?id=13" target="blank">here</a>.
     </p>
     <p>
-        Great, now we have a less decoupled desing between the <strong>GifConverterService</strong> and <strong>GifConverter</strong>...but client classes still have to worry about controlling the flow of initialization of it's dependecies to start working.
+        Great, now we have a more decoupled relationship between the <strong>GifConverterService</strong> and <strong>GifConverter</strong>
+        by using the <strong>Factory Pattern</strong>...but client classes still have to worry about controlling the flow of initialization of it's dependecies to start working.
 This initialization can be while instatiating any object from <strong>GifConverterService</strong> class or through public interfaces when needed, applying the lazy initialization pattern.
     </p>
     <p>